EmotionalLove/ServerChat/README.md

 - kick-reason on server /stop
 - playerdat-by-UUID + automatic legacy playerdat conversion
 - server-sided word-wrap to preserve chat colours on multi-lined messages
+- Enforce maximum stack sizes and remove illegal blocks and items from player inventories, and prevent their use and/or placement (configurable)

 ## Exploit patches:
 - Validate the contents of Packet134ItemData (Never trust the client!)